anruo-wang/video_game_sales_analysis/README.md

-This is the first project for my data analysis career.
+This project is to analysis the video game sales before  2017

 The questions that needed to be answered for this project are